x-projs/CssBuilder/README.md

 # SassBuilder

 Simple wrapper of [libSassHost](https://github.com/Taritsyn/LibSassHost).
-It will add a MSBuild target for `.scss` files in your Visual Studio projects.
+It will add a MSBuild target for `.scss/.sass` files in your Visual Studio projects.

-All `.scss` files (exclude files in `.gitignore` if this is a git repository) under the project folder will be compiled to `.css` file.
+All `.scss/.sass` files (exclude files in `.gitignore` if this is a git repository) under the project folder will be compiled to `.css` file.

 [DotNet 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) is required.
 Works for